shtukaresearch/livepeer-data-geography/README.md

 ## Contents

-* `/roles/` Description of six roles in the Livepeer ecosystem and their characteristic decision scenarios with a view to identifying data needs.
+* `/roles/` Description of five roles in the Livepeer ecosystem and their characteristic decision scenarios with a view to identifying data needs.

+  *How to use.* For each role and decision scenario, explore questions that arise in that scenario.
+For each question, assess to what extent the information needed to address the question is available in the ecosystem.
+By scanning through these assessments, read off and classify data gaps.

-* `/views/` Classification of Livepeer ecosystem data queries into six views, lists of existing resources belonging to those views, and gaps.
+* `/views/` (WIP) Classification of Livepeer ecosystem data queries into six views, with lists of existing resources belonging to those views.

 * `/model.md` Model description.

 ## Summary of findings